-The Reserved Instance Planner is just one feature of vCommander cloud cost optimization for AWS.
+The Reserved Instance Planner is just one feature of vCommander cloud expense management for AWS.
 See Cost Optimization to learn about other features that work together to reduce your AWS bill.

 Reports menu > Chargeback & IT Costing > Reserved Instance Planner

 Report Period: Select a report period of 7, 30, 60 or 90 days.
 The period ends at midnight on the day before the report is run (in contrast to other vCommander reports).

 Purchase Model: Select one of the following purchase models:

 - All Upfront: Pay for the entire reservation term in one upfront payment.
 Offers the highest savings rate.